 During the bootcamp, what skills and knowledge gained from the Intro course were you able to apply to lectures and projects?

 I was able to leverage a range of knowledge/skills, such as generating time series features, methods for handling missing values, data visualization techniques, etc. I was also able to directly use some of the supervised and unsupervised machine learning methods that we learned in several of my projects.

-Can you describe your current role at JP Morgan?
+Can you describe your first role at JP Morgan?
 How did your Metis experiences prepare you for the work you're doing now?

-I currently work in a team that is developing Machine Learning algorithms to detect fraud on Chase-related financial products.
+I started working on a team that was developing Machine Learning algorithms to detect fraud on Chase-related financial products.
 Metis provided a strong foundation in technical skills for tools that I use on a regular basis.
 In addition, the Metis Alumni Slack channel, the Metis staff, and my fellow bootcamp graduates (NYC Fall 2017 cohort) continue to be a great resource for any questions that might pop up.

 Learn more about our Introduction to Data Science course and Data Science Bootcamp.